Mexican Wolf Reintroduction Project Monthly Update

 Mangas Pack (collared M1296)

-Throughout March, the Prieto Pack was located within their traditional territory in the north-central portion of the GNF.
-The collar on AF1251 failed during the month of March.
+In July, the Prieto Pack was located within their traditional territory in the north-central portion of the GNF.
+The IFT continues to document denning behavior in this pack during the month.

-Throughout March, the IFT located the willow springs Pack in their traditional territory in the north central portion of the GNF.
+Throughout July, the IFT located the Willow Springs Pack in their traditional territory in the north central portion of the GNF.

-During March there were 10 livestock depredation reports involving wolves and one nuisance report involving a dog and a wolf resulting in injury to the dog.
+During July, there were 2 livestock depredation reports involving wolves and 2 nuisance reports.

-On March 30, Wildlife Services investigated a dead cow near Strayhorse in Arizona.
-The investigation confirmed the cow had been killed by a wolf.
+On July 23, Wildlife Services investigated a dead calf on private property in New Mexico.
+The investigation determined the calf was killed by a bear.

 COMMUNICATION AND COORDINATION

-The USFWS is offering a reward of up to $10,000; the AGFD operation game thief is offering a reward of up to $1,000; and the NMDGF is offering a reward of up to $1,000 for information leading to the conviction of the individual(s) responsible for the shooting deaths of Mexican wolves.
+The USFWS is offering a reward of up to $10,000; the AGFD Operation Game Thief is offering a reward of up to $1,000.
 A variety of non-governmental organizations and private individuals have pledged an additional $46,000 for a total reward amount of up to $58,000, depending on the information provided.